erdemonal/ChemScope/README.md

 # ChemScope

 This repository contains the code used in the study [Text Mining-Based Profiling of Chemical Environments in Protein–Ligand Binding Assays Across Analytical Techniques](https://doi.org/10.1016/j.chemolab.2026.105659).

-The scripts implement processing of literature data, physicochemical descriptor calculation, and chemometric analyses used to compare ligand chemical space across experimental techniques.

 ## Data Availability
 The data used in this study is available at: